sidneykung/Housing_Price_Model/README.md

 ## Overview

 This project builds a model to predict how much someone will pay for a house in King County Seatle, Washington.
+Inital exploratory data analysis shows the higher the interior sqft, the higher the selling price.
+Also, the least profitable on average in February.
+It's the most profitable to sell a house in April to June.
+Additionally, the proprty size does not determine whether a house sells for higher.

-Inital exploratory data analysis shows that [something].
-Based on that discovery, the model used [these initial features] to determine house prices based on unseen data.
-After [number] iterations, the final model has an R-Squared of [number] and RMSE of [number].
-The final model's predictions on the holdout set can be found in [housing_preds_sidney_kung.csv]
+Based on that discovery, the model included those features to determine house prices based on unseen data.
+Each iteration of the model used feature selection to determine which model predict most accurately.
+After three iterations, the final model has an RMSE of 217282.329, when predicting on testing data that was split from `kc_house_data_train.csv'.
+The final model's predictions on the holdout set can be found in housing_preds_sidney_kung.csv.

+## Business Questions
+Before building the model, I investigated three main questions through exploratory data analysis.
+1. Do houses sell for more money when they have more interior sqft space?
+2. On average, what is the most profitable month to sell a house?
+3. Do houses with higher proprty size sell for more?

 ## Data & Methods